 Harbor offers a mortgage service aimed at financial institutions and tech companies.
 Unlike other cryptocurrency staking methods, Harbor’s approach gives customers the ability to earn staking rewards without losing access to their funds during the lockup period.

 Harbor will initially work with the Ethereum blockchain and accept deposits of its native cryptocurrency token, ETH.

 Participants who bet ETH will receive a derivative Harbor Token.
 They can use these tokens for lending, borrowing, writing options and interest rate swaps with the permitted DeFi platform.

 Harbor also aims to be completely safe and compliant.
 Its userbase will be made up of KYC-approved participants.
-Insurance cuts, multiple code audits and fully secured smart contract keys will additionally ensure that funds remain safe.
+Slashing insurance, multiple code audits and fully secured smart contract keys will additionally ensure that funds remain safe.

-Blockdaemon founder and CEO Konstantin Richter emphasized Harbour’s unique approach, calling it “the first ETH institutional-grade liquid staking solution available on the market today.”
+Blockdaemon founder and CEO Konstantin Richter emphasized Harbor’s unique approach, calling it “the first ETH institutional-grade liquid staking solution available on the market today.”

-Stakewise co-founder Kirill Kutakov similarly stated that Harbor’s launch is “the first time traditional institutions can participate in the staking and DeFi they are accustomed to.”
+Stakewise co-founder Kirill Kutakov similarly stated that Harbor’s launch is “the first time traditional institutions can bet and participate in DeFi on the terms they are accustomed to.”